 TURBIDITY- Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
 We monitor it because it is a good indicator of water quality and the effectiveness of our filtration system and disinfectants.

-LEVEL DETECTED LIMIT (TT) VIOLATION SOURCE OF CONTAMINANTS Highest single measurement 0.32 NTU 1.0 NTU NO Byproduct of drinking water disinfection.
-Lowest monthly % meeting limit 100% 0.3 NTU NO Byproduct of drinking water disinfection.
+LEVEL DETECTED LIMIT (TT) SOURCE OF CONTAMINANTS Highest single measurement 0.35 NTU 1 NTU Soil runoff.
+Lowest monthly % meeting limit 100% 0.3 NTU Soil runoff.

 TOTAL ORGANIC CARBON